steinbrennerlab/steinbrennerlab.github.io/_people/steinbrenner.md

 ---

 Adam will join the UW Department of Biology as an Assistant Professor in September 2019

+{% comment %}
-[//]: # (The text directly above will appear in the People page as well as your main page, https://steinbrennerlab.org/people/YourLastName.html)
+The text directly above will appear in the People page as well as your main page, https://steinbrennerlab.org/people/YourLastName.html

-[//]: # (To use a larger image for your main page provide one to Adam, otherwise I will just repeat your thumbnail image)
+{% endcomment %}

 <img src="/images/steinbrenner2.jpg" class="align-left" alt="">

+{% comment %}
+(To use a larger image for your main page provide one to Adam, otherwise I will just repeat your thumbnail image)
+{% endcomment %}

 <BR CLEAR="left">